Medina County Auditor

 Kovack has served as president of the Northeast Ohio Auditors'

-Association and this year was sworn in as president of the County
+Association twice and has also served as president of the statewide

-Kovack has three children, Michael, Madison and Lauren, and resides in
+Kovack has three children, Michael, Madison and Lauren, two

-the City of Medina.
-He is active in many community activities, and
+grandchildren, and resides in the City of Medina.
+He is active in

-established the Medina County Regional Pet Adoptathon, which has hosted
+office founded the Medina County Regional Pet Adoptathon, which has